 - Final updates to Slush.org before the LIVE event

 - Launch of selanne.com

 - Our new brand (I’ll do a seperate post on this)

 - A no-sound demo reel for our booth

 - Business Cards and Print material

 Slush.org is handled by us.
-We provide a dynamic WordPress platform on which the core-team of Slush does all of the content on.
-Majority of all attendees go trough the website and throughout the year almost all marketing points towards it.
+We provide a dynamic WordPress platform on which the core team of Slush does all of the content.
+The majority of all attendees go through the website and throughout the year almost all marketing points towards it.
 It needs to look damn good and every year we want to make it better.

-One of my highlights of the week was a RSVP event called Midnight Game Music Convert hosted by Housemarque, Seriously, Supercell, Remedy, Rovio and Slush in which an orchestra played theme music from different games.
-Apocalyptica and Poets of the fall also featured on stage.
-For me it was a very special moment because we’ve been working with all but one of these companies for a long time.
+One of my highlights of the week was an RSVP event called Midnight Game Music Convert hosted by Housemarque, Seriously, Supercell, Remedy, Rovio, and Slush in which an orchestra played the theme music from different games.
+Apocalyptica and Poets of the fall are also featured on stage.
+For me, it was a very special moment because we’ve been working with all but one of these companies for a long time.
 It was a calm moment before the storm.
 Dear Slush, this needs a happen every year.